Originate/exocom/exoservice-javascript/CONTRIBUTING.md

 ## Development

-* the CLI runs against the compiled JS, not the source LS, so run `watch` in a separate terminal to auto-compile changes
+* the CLI runs against the Webpack build of exoservice, not the source LS, so run `webpack --watch` in a separate terminal to auto-compile changes

 ## Testing